chabe-bit/lavi/README.md

 static lavi_api g_api;

-// lavi_main is a custom entry point you do not have to use, but is wrapped around WinMain if you prefer it instead void lavi_main(int argc, char **argv)
+// lavi_main is a wrapped around WinMain and is required as the entry point void lavi_main(int argc, char **argv)
 {
     // Optional: Define window yourself, otherwise will be set to default values